-Welcome to the IMPRS-PTFS!Welcome to the webpages of the "International Max Planck Research School for Precision Tests of Fundamental Symmetries in Particle Physics, Nuclear Physics, Atomic Physics and Astroparticle Physics at the University of Heidelberg" (IMPRS-PTFS).
+Welcome to the IMPRS-PTFS!Welcome to the webpages of the "International Max Planck Research School for Precision Tests of Fundamental Symmetries in Particle Physics, Nuclear Physics, Atomic Physics and Astroparticle Physics at the Heidelberg University" (IMPRS-PTFS).

-The scientific basis of the IMPRS is fundamental physics, which has the goal to identify, understand and explain the most basic laws of Nature.
-Scientists involved in the IMPRS attack the frontiers of our knowledge on fundamental physics from all sides, be it with low-energy neutrino and Dark Matter investigations, ultraprecise ion traps and storage rings, or with high-energy LHC physics.
+The IMPRS-PTFS is devoted to fundamental physics, which has the goal to identify, understand and explain the most basic laws of Nature.
+The scientists involved in the IMPRS try to push forward the frontiers of our knowledge on fundamental physics both theoretically and experimentally, be it with low-energy neutrino and dark matter investigations, ultra-precise ion traps and storage rings, or with high-energy astro or LHC physics.
 Both theoretical and experimental perspectives are covered in the school.

 The theoretical and experimental description and interpretation of the involved systems in a fundamental manner requires sound and in particular very broad knowledge of a variety of research fields.